learn-co-curriculum/phase-0-configuring-the-flatiron-student-portal/README.md

 6. Scroll all the way to the bottom of the page to the heading "The information below is sensitive and unique to your account.
 Only you can view this information." with a red background.
-7. Copy the string of characters under the "OAuth token" header
+7. Copy the string of characters under the "OAuth token" header.
 8. Go back to the terminal, type `learn whoami` and press `<Enter>`.
-9. Paste the string of characters at the prompt and press `<Enter>`
+9. Paste the string of characters at the prompt and press `<Enter>`.

 [Public Profile Management webpage]: https://portal.flatironschool.com/account/profile